Revealing the diversity of Type IIn supernova progenitors through their environments: Relation with the SN peak magnitudes

 In this section, we explore links between the properties of SN explosions and their environments.
 First of all, we need to identify a key parameter to characterize the SN explosion.
 CSM interaction is the dominating power source of SN~IIn light curves; the complex nature of CSM introduces a considerable diversity, including a wide range of peak magnitudes, lasting timescale, rise/decline rates, and short-lived features. \citet{2024Hiramatsu} measured light curves of a large SNe~IIn sample; they find a tight correlation between rise/decline times and peak magnitude and identify two subgroups of luminous-slow and faint-fast events.
 They suspect that the luminous-slow subgroup likely originates from more massive progenitors while the faint-fast subgroup may correspond to explosions of less massive progenitors.
 In parallel, \citet{2025Ransome} applies light curve fitting of ejecta–CSM interaction models and reports that SNe~IIn with more massive CSM have longer $r$-band rise/decline times and brighter peak magnitudes (see also \citealp{2020Nyholm}).
 Therefore it seems that the peak magnitudes of SNe~IIn can serve as a useful proxy of CSM properties.
 Moreover, the measurement of peak magnitudes is much easier than that of other SNe observables (such as the rise/decline time, which requires good sampling of the light curve, but in our sample such light curves are always not available).
 In the following subsections, we try to investigate the relation between the peak magnitude and the local environment of SNe~IIn.

-We collected the peak magnitudes for the SNe in our sample and applied the reported host extinctions from the literature.
+Peak magnitudes for the SNe in the sample were collected, and reported host extinctions from the literature were applied.
 These values, along with corresponding references, are summarized in Table~\ref{tab:result}.
-For 25 SNe, we preferentially used $r/R$/unfiltered (unf)-band photometry near the peak.
-For the 6 objects lacking $r/R$/unfiltered (unf)-band photometry, we used $B/V/I$-band photometry instead, which are very close to $r/R$/unfiltered (unf)-band photometry as optical colors at the SN peak are close to zero \citep{2019Jaeger}.
-For 10 SNe without photometric observations near the maximum luminosity, we adopted the brightest available measurement as a lower limit of the peak magnitude.
-In the case of SN~2009ip-like objects showing double peaks, we adopted the brighter peak of the second event.
-With the respective distances applied and corrections made for both Galactic \citep{2011sfd} and host extinction (from the literature), we plot the resulting peak absolute magnitudes ($M_{\rm peak}$) against the SNe environment classes in Figure~\ref{fig:env_mpeak}.
+We preferentially used $r/R$/unfiltered (unf)-band photometry near the peak.
+For the 6 objects lacking $r/R$/unfiltered (unf)-band photometry, $B/V/I$-band photometry were used instead, which are very close to $r/R$/unfiltered (unf)-band photometry as optical colors at the SN peak are close to zero \citep{2019Jaeger}.
+For 10 SNe without photometric observations near the maximum luminosity, the brightest available measurement was adopted as a lower limit of the peak magnitude.
+In the case of SN~2009ip-like objects showing double peaks, the brighter peak of the second event was used in the following analysis.
+After applying the respective distances applied and corrections for both Galactic \citep{2011sfd} and host extinction (from the literature), the resulting peak absolute magnitudes wre plotted ($M_{\rm peak}$) against the SNe environment classes in Figure~\ref{fig:env_mpeak}.
 Within each environment class, the SNe are ordered by their $M_{\rm peak}$ and labelled accordingly.